syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/customization.md

 ## Adding the suffix character after selection

 You can add suffix character while selecting an item in Mention component using [SuffixText](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_SuffixText) property.
 You can add space or new line as suffix to the selected item.
 The default values is empty string.

-The following example displays the white space next to the text selected since the suffixText is configured as `&nbsp;`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}